Calculating Paid Family Leave Benefit Payment Amounts

 Base Period Example: Customer files for family leave on 6/1/2017.

 Special base period: Under certain circumstances, the law permits substitution of wages paid in quarters prior to the normal base period of a claim in order to make a claim valid and/or increase the weekly benefit amount.
-You are eligible to use a special base period if your current base period was adversely affected by: military service, industrial disability, trade dispute, or long-term unemployment.
-You should contact PFL at 1-877-238-4373 to inquire and provide additional information if your situation fits any of these circumstances.
+If your current base period was adversely affected by: military service, industrial disability, trade dispute, or long-term unemployment, you are eligible to request a special base period.
+If your base period meets one of the requirements listed, contact PFL at 1-877-238-4373 to verify if you are eligible for the special base period and provide additional information to support your request.

 3. Estimate your weekly benefit amount.

 The weekly benefit amount is determined by using the quarter in which you were paid the highest wages.
 Refer to the DI and PFL Weekly Benefits Chart for further information.

 Once you have verified the highest quarter’s wages, divide that number by 13 (the number of weeks in a quarter), multiply by .55 (the 55 percent of your income being replaced) and then round up to the nearest whole dollar.
 Using the example above, that would be: $15,657÷13=$1,204.38×.55=$662.41.
 The $662.41 rounded up would be $663.00 weekly.